nobody910/nobody910.github.io/_pages/about.md

 ---

-I am a PhD student in [Networked Systems Security (NSS) Group](https://nss.proj.kth.se/) at [KTH Royal Institute of Technology](https://www.kth.se/), Sweden.
-I am supervised by [Prof. Panos Papadimitratos](https://people.kth.se/~papadim/).
+I am a PhD student in [Networked Systems Security (NSS) Group](https://nss.proj.kth.se/) at [KTH Royal Institute of Technology](https://www.kth.se/), Sweden, supervised by [Prof. Panos Papadimitratos](https://people.kth.se/~papadim/).
+My KTH profile is [here](https://www.kth.se/profile/shengliu/).
 I am also affiliated with [WASP](https://wasp-sweden.org/), i.e., Wallenberg AI, Autonomous Systems and Software Program.

 I received my master's degree and my B.Eng. degree from the School of  Intelligent Systems Engineering, [Sun Yat-sen University](https://www.sysu.edu.cn/), China, in 2024 and 2021, respectively.

 I'm always delighted to collaborate, discuss, chat, and learn from different minds!
-So please feel free to reach out to me via email shengliu@kth.se), Wechat (nobody-910), or any other convenient means of communication!
+So please feel free to reach out to me via email (shengliu@kth.se), WeChat (nobody-910), or any other convenient means of communication!

 My **research interests** include, but are not limited to:
 * artificial intelligence